get-woke/woke/README.md

 `woke` will also automatically ignore anything listed in `.gitignore`.

-`woke` uses [gobwas/glob](https://github.com/gobwas/glob) to parse ignore globs.
+`woke` uses [go-gitignore](github.com/sabhiram/go-gitignore) to ignores.
-See link for more details on matching
+This follows the common `.gitignore` convention.
+See link for more details on matching.

+#### `.wokeignore`

+You may also specify a `.wokeignore` file at the root of the directory to add additional ignore files.
+This also follows the `.gitignore` convention.

 ### Exit Code